 - $0 fee for the first year, then $49

-Hotels run anywhere from 10K points to 30K points a night (in my experience), so if you choose right, your points can last a while.
-You can get eight free nights between the bonus points and the free night you’re given just for hitting the minimum spend on the card.
-That’s INSANE.
+Hotels run anywhere from 10K points to 40K points a night (in my experience), so if you choose right, your points can last a while.
+You can get easily eight free nights between the bonus points and the free night you’re given just for hitting the minimum spend on the card.
 That’s your entire week-long vacation paid for.

-Here’s the best part: By earning 75,000 points, which you’ll easily do after hitting the minimum spend, you earn “Spire Elite Status.”
-This status makes you like the Regina George of the Holiday Inn.
+Here’s the hidden best part: By earning 75,000 points, which you’ll easily do after hitting the minimum spend, you earn elite status.
+We hit the “Spite Elite status” when we first signed up.